Ultra-stable shear jammed granular material: Concluding remarks

 \section{Concluding remarks}

-We have examined the stability of shear-jammed granular materials by applying small-amplitude shear cycles and monitoring the positions and forces on all of the particles.
-The observed, emergent ultra-stable states exhibit qualitatively different responses to additional applied shear strain from those of the original shear jammed states.
+We have examined the stability of shear-jammed granular materials by applying small-amplitude shear cycles and monitoring all particle positions and contact forces.
+The observed emergent ultra-stable states exhibit qualitatively different responses to additional applied shear strain from those of the original shear jammed states.

-Our first major finding is the formation of ultra-stable states for shear-jammed packings prepared by a large initial shear strain $\gamma_{\rm I}$ with small strain amplitude $\delta\gamma$.
-In an ultra-stable state all the particle positions, orientations, and contact forces become periodic, in strong contrast to the commonly encountered steady-state in which particles positions always rearrange even though stress-strain curves may appear to be periodic~\cite{kou2017_nature,Ren2013_prl,sun2020_prl}.
-The existence of a limit cycle with periodic particle displacements and contact forces in frictional granular materials was first observed in simulations by Royer et al.~\cite{Royer2015_pnas}.
-In their simulations~\cite{Royer2015_pnas}, the limit cycle appears in a small region in the parameter space spanned by the inter-particle friction coefficient $\mu$ and the strain amplitude $\delta\gamma$.
-To our knowledge, our work serves as the first experimental observation of this type of state.
-Interestingly, the limit cycle in our system can be induced by changing the initial shear strain $\gamma_{\rm I}$ while keeping $\mu$ and $\delta\gamma$ fixed, suggesting potential relevance for generic shear-jammed granular systems.
+Our first major finding is the experimental observation of ultra-stable states for shear-jammed packings prepared by a large initial shear strain followed by small amplitude cyclic shear.
+In an ultra-stable state all the particle positions, orientations, and contact forces become periodic, in strong contrast to the commonly encountered steady-state in which particles positions always rearrange~\cite{kou2017_nature,sun2020_prl} even though stress-strain curves may appear to be periodic~\cite{Ren2013_prl,leishangthem2017_natcom}.
+The existence of a limit cycle with periodic particle displacements and contact forces in frictional granular materials was first observed in numerical simulations reported by Royer et al.~\cite{Royer2015_pnas}.
+Interestingly, the limit cycle in our system can be induced by changing the initial shear strain $\gamma_{\rm I}$, a control parameter for the shear jamming process that is not considered in Ref.~\cite{Royer2015_pnas}.

+Our second major finding is that cyclic shearing alters the mechanical properties of the shear jammed packing.
+In response to small perturbations, ultra-stable states look more like ordinary elastic solids than do the original shear jammed states. { Although elastic responses always dominate, there remains a measurable small hysteresis in the stress-strain curves that may come from reversible plastic events similar to those identified in Ref.~\cite{keim2014_prl}. } This { strongly} elastic response extends to a strain near the cyclic shearing amplitude, where we have identified a yielding transition.
+The effect of friction on the mechanical properties of limit cycles has been investigated in recent numerical simulations~\cite{Otsuki2021_epje}.
+However, these studies are focused on packings above the isotropic jamming density, which are not as fragile as the shear-jammed states that we study.

+In a preliminary attempt to discover the origin of ultra-stability in our system, we have measured the distribution over all contact forces of the ratio of tangential to normal force.
+We find that in the ultra-stable states the distribution has shifted away from the Coulomb limiting value, as shown in Fig.~\ref{fig:contact-network}.
+That is, the ultra-stable states have a smaller number of contacts with frictional components near the Coulomb limit.